PeaceDevWasTaken/Fabric-Generator-MCreator-1.21-Port/README.md

 * Villager profession

 ## Important Information
-- Make sure you use MCreator 2023.4
+- Make sure you use whatever the flip the latest  MCreator version is idk i dont keep track of this stuff as long as it works we are good lol
 - Back up your workspace before updating to a newer version of the plugin.
 - Mods will also require [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) to function properly, so when you want to play your mod, make sure you have Fabric API.